-Stemming from low-boom flight research that had its roots in ASAB for decades, NASA Langley and SACD has been instrumental in the development of the X-59.
-The ASAB supersonics team has been involved in the development of both the low boom shaping tools and methods being used to design the X-59 aircraft as well as having the lead role in the various concept studies conducted over the past few years that lead to the award of the X-59 contract with Lockheed Martin.
-This ASAB lead research was instrumental in establishing the confidence needed in the design to secure Agency support for this manned X-plane.
+Stemming from low-boom flight research that had its roots in ASAB for decades, NASA Langley and SACD have been instrumental in the development of the X-59.
+The ASAB supersonics team was involved in the development of both the low-boom shaping tools and the methods used to design the X-59 aircraft.
+Various concept studies conducted over the past few years led to the award of the X-59 contract with Lockheed Martin.
+This ASAB-led research was instrumental in establishing the confidence needed in the design to secure agency support for this manned X-plane.

-The FAA currently prohibits supersonic flight over land due to the loud boom caused by the shockwaves produced when the vehicle flies faster than sound.
-The engineers of ASAB, other NASA centers, and Lockheed have designed X-59 to divert the shockwaves, softening the boom.
-Instead, only a light thump would reach civilians below.
+The FAA currently prohibits supersonic flight over land due to the loud boom caused by the shockwaves produced when the a supersonic vehicle exceeds the sound barrier.
+The engineers of ASAB, other NASA centers, and Lockheed designed X-59 to divert the shockwaves, softening the boom so only a light <thump> will reach civilians below.

-The first flights above civilians will occur in early 2023.
-Select communities will assess the noise level caused by the X-59 QueSST flying overhead.
-Then the results of this community testing will be presented to the FAA and ICAO in the hopes of changing regulation prohibiting supersonic flight over land.
+The first flights above civilians will occur in 2024, when select communities will assess the noise level produced by the X-59 flying overhead.
+The results will be presented to the FAA and ICAO in the hopes of changing regulation prohibiting commercial, supersonic flight over land.

-X-59 QueSST will seat one pilot in its 94-foot body, cruising at 55,000 feet at Mach 1.4 (940mph).
-ASAB is also developing low-boom supersonic passenger jet concepts, guiding the future of aviation by bringing commercial supersonic flight into reality.
+The X-59 will seat one pilot in its 99.7-foot body, cruising at 55,000 feet at Mach 1.4 (925 mph).
+ASAB is also developing low-boom supersonic passenger jet concepts, guiding the future of aviation and bringing commercial supersonic flight to reality.